AlexRNL/BPM-to-CSV/README.md

 BPM-to-CSV
 ==========

-Convert a BPM file (created with BPM analuzer) to a CSV file.
+Convert a BPM file (created with BPM analyzer) to a CSV file.